gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 ---

 So, you're a Rails developer, and you started to play with Vue (maybe using the CDN / ES5 way?), everything looks so exciting, you're even thinking about using it in your next project.
 Great!
 And then problems start to pop up.
 How do I structure my files?
 How do I implement I18n?
 What about authentication?
 Pagination?...
-Surprisingly, I did not found a lot of resources related to Vue+Webpack+Rails, so I thought it might be a good idea to share some of the solutions I came up with.
+Surprisingly, I did not found a lot of resources related to Vue + Webpack + Rails, so I thought it might be a good idea to share some of the solutions I came up with.

 **You'll find a demo app** repository [here](https://github.com/gbarillot/rails-vue-demo-app), so you could play with the code and test it out.